QuakeMigrate/QuakeMigrate/docs/installation.rst

 Windows
 #######
 Compilation and linking of the C extensions has been successful using the Microsoft Visual C++ (MSVC) build tools.
 We strongly recommend that you download and install these tools in order to use QuakeMigrate.
 You can either install Visual Studio in its entirety, or just the Build Tools - `available here <https://visualstudio.microsoft.com/downloads/>`_.
 You will need to restart your computer once the installation process has completed.
+We recommend using the anaconda command line interface (unix shell-like) to install QuakeMigrate over command prompt.

 .. warning:: QuakeMigrate has been tested and validated on Windows, but there may yet remain some unknown issues.
 If you encounter an issue (and/or resolve it), please let us know!